KidPudel/android-starter-kit/database/room.md

 # Room's major components
 - The `Database` class that holds databases and serves as the main access point for underling connection to persisted data
-- Data `Entities` that represents tables in DB
+- Data `Entities` that represents tables in DB (one instance of one entity is the row in the entity table)
 - `Data access objects (DAO)` that provides methods that app can use to _query_, _update_, _insert_ and _delete_ in DB